Ex-NSE boss Chitra Ramakrishna's anticipatory bail rejected, CBI may arrest her

-Former National Stock Exchange (NSE) Managing Director and CEO Chitra Ramakrishna's anticipatory bail has been rejected by a Delhi court.
-Central Bureau of Investigation (CBI) is likely to arrest her.
-Ramakrishna may approach Delhi High Court.
+Former National Stock Exchange (NSE) Managing Director and CEO Chitra Ramakrishna's anticipatory bail was rejected by a Special CBI court in Delhi on Saturday.
+The Central Bureau of Investigation (CBI) is likely to arrest her in connection with the NSE co-location case.
+Ramakrishna may also approach Delhi High Court.

 The former NSE boss is under investigation for allegedly sharing sensitive information about the exchange with a 'yogi who lives in the Himalayas'.